Scaling limit of a kinetic inhomogeneous stochastic system in the quadratic potential: Study of the system driven by an -stable process

-$h$ being an explicit periodic function depending on the resolvent matrix. \item As in the Brownian setting, one can prove the result in the linear case, i.e. $\gamma=1$, following the same lines. \end{itemize}
+\item As in the Brownian setting, since the asymptotic expansion of the resolvant matrix is also known in the super-critical regime, i.e. $\beta>1$, one can prove the result in the linear case, i.e. $\gamma=1$, following the same lines. \end{itemize}

 \end{remark}